Best Cities in Portugal to Get Off the Beaten Path

 Porto da Cruz, One of the Best Cities in Portugal to Get Off the Beaten Path

 Porto da Cruz is popular for surfing, hiking, sunbathing, and paragliding.
-Surrounded by the highest peaks of Madeira, Porto da Cruz offers some of the best hikes in Madeira with breathtaking views.
+In addition, being surrounded by the highest peaks of Madeira means it has some of the best hiking trails in Madeira.

 Besides these active things to do, you can also visit the only steam-powered rum distillery on the island, called’ Engenhos do Norte.’
 Here you can see the industrial architecture and authentic machines to produce sugarcane rum.
 During a free tour, you can learn more about this process, but only during the harvest months between March and May can you see the actual production process of sugarcane rum with which they make the typical Madeiran drink’ Poncha.’